andrewbihl/andrewbihl.github.io/content/blog/0008/index.md

 Or you could stop buying chips.
 Go grocery shopping when you're not hungry, and make the decision just once.
 Then they won't be in your home that week.
 Instead of putting yourself to the test of resisting readily-available temptation, just avoid it.

-If you have the self-respect and confidence to be okay with the challenges you face, then why wouldn't you make things a bit easier on yourself?
-It's starts with admitting your flaws, and leads to more progress over time.
+By learning to be okay with the challenges we face, we can start to look for opportunities to set ourselves up for success.
+It's starts with admitting one's flaws, and leads to more progress over time.